goeiebook/creativelab/narrative.md

 I took it with me to a mall and washed it with liquid soap in a bathroom sink.
 I patted it with paper towel, then dried it with a Dyson Airblade.

-I carried it with me.
-Sometimes I would take it from my pocket and look at it.
+Sometimes I take it from my pocket and look at it.
 Silly thing.
 Just a coincidence.

 ![orangeball][orangeball]